joewalp/Jugglebot/environments/README.md

 ## Notes

 Each of these environments uses Z Shell (zsh) with Oh My Zsh and the 'clean' built-in theme.
-The Python environment is managed by conda and pip rather than virtualenv and pip because the conda-forge dependency management makes life easier.
+The Python environment is managed by Conda and pip rather than virtualenv and pip because the conda-forge dependency management makes life easier.

 The Jugglebot repo is checked out separately in each environment.
-If anyone ends up using the docker container environment in tandem with the WSL2 environment for interactive coding and testing, we may end up mounting the WSL2 Jugglebot repo into the container.
-However, I currently consider the docker native platform container environment to be a stepping stone toward building the Ubuntu for arm64 Docker container.
+If anyone ends up using the Docker container environment in tandem with the WSL2 environment for interactive coding and testing, we may end up mounting the WSL2 Jugglebot repo into the container.
+However, I currently consider the Docker native platform container environment to be a stepping stone toward building the Ubuntu for arm64 Docker container.
 The native platform container environment is considerably faster than the arm64 platform container environment, so I want to